Klipper3d/klipper/docs/Config_Reference.md

 #spi_software_miso_pin:
 #   See the "common SPI settings" section for a description of the
 #   above parameters.
-microsteps:
-#   The number of microsteps to configure the driver to use.
-Valid
-#   values are 1, 2, 4, 8, 16, 32, 64, 128, 256.
-This parameter must
-#   be provided.
 #interpolate: True
 #   If true, enable step interpolation (the driver will internally
 #   step at a rate of 256 micro-steps).
 The default is True.